mattrocks/resume/index.md

 _U.S.
 Customs and Border Protection, Minneapolis, MN – (Jul 2007 - Apr 2016)_
 * Routinely wrote and updated Standard Operating Procedures (SOP’s) and instructional material.
 * Created course material for in-house IBM Cognos self-service reporting tools.
 Developed distinct tracks for each user group, resulting in better overall use of self-service tools and freeing developers from routine reporting tasks
 * Documented manual and automated processes, including the first end-to-end process map for U.S. CBP’s pre-employment medical screening process.
-The process map and accompanying report became a template for future process improvement initiative.
+The process map and accompanying report became a template for future process improvement initiatives.
 * Documented user stories and wrote user acceptance tests for a multiyear software migration.
 The successful migration project was awarded recognition from the U.S. CBP Commissioner’s office.

 ### QC/TPV Specialist